With the rise of the global electric vehicle market, how should Taiwan’s opportunities be grasped?

 Multinational policies announced the ban on fuel vehicles, accelerating electric vehicles to the mainstream

 The global awareness of energy conservation, carbon reduction, and environmental protection is on the rise.
-The governments of Norway, Germany, the United Kingdom, Belgium, France, and other countries have successively announced policies, subsidies, and timetables for banning fuel vehicles and promoting electric vehicles; the President of the United States also announced that about 650,000 vehicles will be sold.
-The government's official vehicles are replaced by electric vehicles, and it plans to invest 500 billion US dollars in the future.
+The governments of Norway, Germany, the United Kingdom, Belgium, France, and other countries have successively announced policies, subsidies, and timetables for banning fuel vehicles and promoting electric vehicles.
+The President of the United States also announced that about 650,000 of the government's official vehicles would be replaced by electric vehicles, and it plans to invest 500 billion US dollars in the future.
 It is estimated that 100% clean energy and zero-emission vehicles will be implemented by 2050.

-Electric vehicles drive the industrial revolution and drive the transfer of industrial territory
+Electric vehicles are driving the industrial revolution

 Electric vehicles are currently driving the transformation of the traditional automobile industry.
 Replacing internal combustion engines with electric energy vehicles, the automobile industry is ushering in a leap-forward change.
 Five major technical needs that will drive electric vehicle development will include; power sources such as lithium batteries or fuel cells, chassis software and hardware integration platforms, intelligence and entertainment information systems, automatic or advanced driver assistance systems (ADAS), and the Internet of Vehicles.
 A key aspect of each of these systems will be power management and power consumption reduction.